veriktig/scandium/README.md

 ## Demo

-For a quick demostration, clone the project, make, then make run.
+For a quick demostration, clone the project, make submodule, make, then make run.

 demo will contain the following: